-- 2. Enter the ICS Codeword Serial number supplied on the product registration certificate. - 3.
+- 2. Enter the ICS Codeword Serial number supplied via e-mail or on the product registration certificate. - 3.
 Click the OK button.

 Configuring ICV

 Probe Station Configuration

 After installing Metrics ICV, it must be configured.
 The first time ICV is started, it will automatically run the Configuration Wizard Utility.
 This utility will ask the operator a series of questions to determine the correct configuration for the probe station drivers of the Metrics ICV software.